* What is Seller Financing?

 While I understand the generalities of how things work, I’m not a CPA and can’t give you specific tax advice on your particular situation.
 It’s very important that your accountant and I work together to make sure there are no unpleasant surprises when you decide to sell with or without an installment sale (IRC 453).
 For a little information on how capital gains work in California, read: Calculating Capital Gains

-Note: If you have an investment property, you can defer capital gains without a 1031 exchange when you use the Title Holding Trust System.
+Note: If you have an investment property, you can defer capital gains without a 1031 exchange when you use a Title Holding Trust in a very specific way.
 Even sellers of high-end principal residences can have a huge capital gains liability, as the IRC 121 home owner’s exemption only goes up to $500,000.
 These home sellers can defer virtually all of the capital gains due by converting their home into an investment before ‘selling’ it.

 * I’m a BUYER.
 How does SELLER financing help me?